-You can have energizing, time-saving routines, or you can adopt draining, inefficient routines.
+You can have energizing, time-saving routines or adopt draining, inefficient routines.
 The choice is up to you.
-Don’t feel bad if you know that some unhealthy habits have crept into your day.
+Don’t feel bad knowing that some unhealthy habits have crept into your day.
 The important thing is to recognize them so that you can make a change.

 An excellent daily routine sets you up for success.
-If you make just one change that saves you 10 minutes per day, you can regain 60 hours of your precious time back each year.
+If you make just one change that saves you 10 minutes daily, you can regain 60 hours of your precious time each year.

-It takes time to become the best version of yourself but I’ll help you to make it easier by getting you a few healthy daily routine examples to follow directly:
+It takes time to become the best version of yourself, but we’ll help you make it easier by getting you a few healthy daily routine examples to follow directly.

 Simply add the juice of half a lemon to your glass and drink it to enjoy a refreshing start to the day.

-Working out early in the morning improves your energy levels, improves your circulation, and encourages good lymphatic function.
-Just 20 minutes every day can make a difference!
-Mix up cardio and weights throughout the week for all-over toning and general health.
+Working out early in the morning improves your energy levels and circulation, and encourages good lymphatic function.
+Just 20 or 30 minutes every day can make a difference!
+Mix cardio and weights throughout the week for overall toning and general health.

-Fuel yourself with a healthy mix of protein, slow-release carbohydrates, vitamins and minerals.
-Sensible options include yogurt with nuts and berries, a vegetable omelette, and low-sugar granola bars with a piece of fruit.
+When you eat breakfast, fuel yourself with a healthy mix of protein, slow-release carbohydrates, vitamins, and minerals.
+Sensible options include yogurt with nuts and berries, a vegetable omelet, and low-sugar granola bars with a piece of fruit.

 Did you know that becoming even slightly dehydrated can lead to lowered mood and decreased concentration?
 Keep water or other low-sugar drinks on hand to sip throughout the day.

-Avoid too much fat at lunch time, as it promotes afternoon lethargy, which isn’t going to help you get through a busy day!
-If you are watching your weight, track everything you eat using an app like MyFitnessPal.
+Avoid too much fat at lunchtime, as it promotes afternoon lethargy, which isn’t going to help you get through a busy day!

-Most of us have a mid-afternoon “slump” somewhere between 2 p.m and 4 p.m, but you can keep yourself going through the day by choosing a healthy lunch and taking some moderate exercise in the afternoon.
-This doesn’t have to strenuous.
-Just a 10-minute walk and a few stretches at your desk can work wonders.
+Most of us have a mid-afternoon “slump” somewhere between 2 and 4 PM, but you can keep yourself going through the day by choosing a healthy lunch and doing some light stretches or a bit of exercise in the afternoon.
 Check out this list of 29 exercises you can do at (or near) your desk.

-With a plethora of meal planning apps out there, getting a quick but healthy dinner on the table has never been easier!
-Use an app like Mealime to help you organize your grocery list so that you always have the right ingredients to hand.
-Be realistic – choose something that doesn’t require a lot of time or effort to throw together, otherwise you may resort to takeout.
+With many meal planning apps out there, getting a quick but healthy dinner on the table has never been easier!
+Be realistic, and choose something that doesn’t require much time or effort to throw together.
+Otherwise, you may resort to takeout.

-Avoid caffeine in the late afternoon and evening, because it will prevent you sleeping soundly at night.
+Avoid caffeine in the late afternoon and evening because it will prevent you from sleeping soundly at night.

-Find a healthy activity that relaxes you, then set aside some time every day to do it!
+Find a healthy activity that relaxes you, and then set aside sometime every day to do it as part of your daily routine.
 This could be journaling, reading an inspiring book, spending time with a pet, meditating, or simply taking a few minutes to remind yourself of everything that is going well in your life.

-Take half a teaspoon of buffered vitamin C powder in a glass of water before turning in for the night.
+Before turning in for the night, take half a teaspoon of buffered vitamin C powder in a glass of water.

 This is a quick, effective means of reducing the acidity in your body.
-It will also ensure that you go to bed well-hydrated, which will help you wake up with a clear head.
+It will also ensure that you go to bed well-hydrated, which will help you wake up when that alarm clock beeps.

-It sounds obvious, but if you want to feel your best then you must get enough sleep.
-Most experts recommend that we get between 6-10 hours of sleep per night.
-Some of us can get by on six hours, but be honest with yourself – if you feel better having had more sleep, bear it in mind when setting your alarm clock.
+It sounds obvious, but if you want to feel your best, you must get enough sleep.
+Most experts recommend that we get 6 to 10 hours of sleep per night.

 Turn off your phone and computer at least an hour before bed, and avoid vigorous exercise in the late evening.
 These measures will help you wind down when it’s time for sleep.